resources

 • Restrict Sadowski Trust Funds for workforce housing and expand other funding opportunities

-• Continue to improve upon reforms made in the 2022 special session to stabilize the market and allow for creative solutions for the issues
+• Continue to improve upon reforms made in the 2022 special session to stabilize the market and allow for creative solutions that provides access for all Floridians

 GUIDING PRINCIPLE